chrisrovero2344/NHLFighterAnalysis/README.md

 Groups to find the distribution of eigenvector centrality in the Experienced Fighter sub-network.
 Within Experienced Fighters, a non-normal distirubtion was discovered with irregularities in the right-tail, as shown in Figure 2.
+The unequal distribution of players in highest K-Core groups of Experienced Fighters further illustrates the non-random share of fighting responsibilities allocated within game play.
+It is a supplemental signal for the presence of a dense backbone of individuals that are holding a significant portion of fighting burden, specifically with one another.

 #### Figure 2: Distribution of Experienced Fighters Across K-Core Groups